r3code/pascal-jsonrpc-lite/Readme.md

 If successful, determine what object is it (response, notification, success, error, or invalid), and return it's type and properly formatted object.

+Params:
 - `s`: {String}

-returns an object of IJsonRpcParsed.
+returns an object of {IJsonRpcParsed}.

 ### Enum: TJsonRpcObjectType
 Shows the type of message detected during Parse.